ahujatejas06/iitk-traveller-docs-2/code.md

 Takes a single charcter as input and stores its ASCII value at `mem[mem_2]`.
 Such inputs are terminated by a space or newline.

 ## nankari_gate_out_1
 Prints the character corresponding to the integer stored at `mem[mem_1]`.
 This will result in an error if the value stored at `mem[mem_1]` does not exist or is not convertible to a valid ASCII character.
-The printed character is followed by a space.

 ## nankari_gate_out_2
 Prints the character corresponding to the integer stored at `mem[mem_2]`.
 This will result in an error if the value stored at `mem[mem_2]` does not exist or is not convertible to a valid ASCII character.
-The printed character is followed by a space.

 ## airstrip_land_1
 Takes a string as input and stores the ASCII value of the i<sup>th</sup> (0 indexing) character at `mem[mem_1 + i]` ending with a special EOS character.
 During this operation, the value of `mem_1` does not change.
 Such inputs are terminated only by a newline. <br>